Financial Tables

 Cost

-Is responsible for covering a fraction (somewhere between 10% and 50%) of the investment costs using funding provided by financial institutions (debt financing) or by the government (grants).
+Is responsible for covering a fraction (somewhere between 10% and 50%) of the investment costs using private savings, crowdfunding, and government grants.
 The social housing company is also responsible for covering a fraction (somewhere between 10% and 50%) of the maintenance and operating costs of the energy efficiency technologies.

 No cost involved